Fire and Ambulance Services

-The Borough always appreciates residents who are interested in volunteering to serve on Borough Council, Planning Commission, Historic & Restoration Commission (SHRC), Historic Architectural Review Board (HARB), and the Zoning Hearing Board.
+The Borough always appreciates residents who are interested in volunteering to serve on Borough Council, Planning Commission, Parks & Recreation Department, Historic Architectural Review Board (HARB), and the Zoning Hearing Board.

 If you are interested in serving on any of the above Boards or Commissions, please contact the Borough Office at 724-352-1400 ext.
 221 and talk to the Secretary.
 You must live within the Borough limits to be considered for any Borough position, except for the HARB.

 Saxonburg was founded by John A. Roebling of Muhlhausen, Germany in 1832.
 John A. Roebling was the inventor of wire rope and the designer of the Brooklyn Bridge.